Arckimede/Python-Simulations/README.md

 🚀 Orbital Transfer Simulator (Hohmann Transfer)

 This project is a 2D orbital mechanics simulation built in Python using NumPy and Matplotlib.
 It models a spacecraft performing a Hohmann transfer between two circular Earth orbits using impulse-based velocity burns.
 The simulation numerically integrates the full two-body gravitational equations of motion using a fourth-order Runge–Kutta (RK4) method.
-Instead of drawing idealized analytic orbits, the spacecraft’s trajectory emerges naturally from Newtonian gravity after velocity impulses are applied at the correct orbital positions.

 The project features: